joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 This repository contains teaching material for a hands-on pharmacometrics session using a simulated multiple ascending dose PK/PD dataset.

-The session focuses on exploratory analysis, binary pharmacodynamic response summaries, dose-response visualisation, longitudinal responder-rate analysis, and categorical modeling using `nlmixr2`.
+The session focuses on exploratory analysis, binary pharmacodynamic response summaries, dose-response visualisation, longitudinal responder-rate analysis, categorical modeling using `nlmixr2`, and categorical visual predictive checks.

-The main modeling endpoint is a binary pharmacodynamic response, where each observation is either:
+The main endpoint is a binary pharmacodynamic response, where each observation is either a responder or a non-responder.

 $$
 Y = 1
 $$

-for a responder, or
+means responder, and:

 $$
 Y = 0
 $$

-for a non-responder.
+means non-responder.

-A fitted categorical `nlmixr2` model is used to simulate binary response profiles and generate a categorical visual predictive check, or categorical VPC.

 ---